Try This: Vegetable Challenge for Teens

-Teens' healthy eating recommendations include four to five servings of vegetables a day.
+Teens' healthy eating recommendations include 5 to 6 half cup servings of vegetables a day.
 Yet, the wealth of nutrients in veggies that help you grow and stay healthy don't seem to be enough to override their bad rap.
 If you stay away from vegetables, it may be that you don't know them well enough yet.

 To help you explore the world of veggies and find some you like, pick a couple of the vegetable challenges below (or try them all if you're really the daring type) and see how many you can do.

 - Think of all the vegetables you can.
 Make a list and put it on the fridge.
 Pick two different veggies to try this week.

 - Take a vegetable in your lunch every day to school for a week.
 Try carrots, cucumbers sprinkled with cider vinegar, or vegetable soup.

 - Instead of pepperoni or sausage, get a vegetable on your pizza.
 Try broccoli, bell peppers, zucchini, spinach, or mushrooms.

 - When you go to the grocery store, look for the strangest veggie you can find.
 Buy it.
 When you get home, look up that veggie online.
 Find an easy recipe and prepare it for your family to try.
 Give yourself extra points if everyone eats it.
 Bonus points if everyone likes it!

 - Try a new vegetable and post something about it on Facebook.
 See how many "Likes" and comments you can get.